venug3727/Seedling-Labs-AI-Powered-GitHub-Issue-Assistant/README.md

 ## 🧠 Prompt Engineering Strategy

-> **"Agentic Approach: I used a Product Manager persona for the LLM to ensure business-relevant prioritization."**
+> **"Agentic Approach: I used a Product Manager persona for the LLM to ensure business-relevant prioritization and generate actionable draft responses."**

 ### 1. Persona-Based Prompting